firdasahidi/adahack/Readme.md

 Read me:
-- This project only can be run in iPhone 11
+- The iOS project only can be run in iPhone 11